adamshtrasner/Style-Diffusion/README.md

 The first part of the project modifies the style-transfer algorithm to perform feature inversion, text synthesis and using a different style loss.

 ## Feature Inversion
+For this task we use a simple image of a church.
 Modifying the neural style transfer algorithm to invert features from different stages of the VGG-19 network, we get the following results:
 ![Feature Inversion](images/feature_inversion.jpg)